-Families who wish to accompany participants to Ithaca are encouraged to stay at the Country Inn & Suites where a block of rooms has been reserved at a reduced rate of $139 per night.
+Families who wish to accompany participants to Ithaca are encouraged to stay at the Country Inn & Suites where a block of rooms has been reserved at a reduced rate.
 Call the front desk to make your reservation and reference Ithaca College's "Summer College for High School Students" to receive the special rate.
 Reservations must be made by May 22 in order to receive the discounted rate.

 Country Inn & Suites Ithaca

 How do I find out about Ithaca College and the town of Ithaca?

 To find out about Ithaca College and the surrounding area please peruse the following informative websites:

 The Ithaca Guide is the Ithaca College information guide to Ithaca, NY.
 Get information on anything from apartments, banks, transportation, and where to eat!